ethersphere/bee-docs/docs/dapps-on-swarm/bee-js.md

 id: bee-js
 ---

-Bee-js is Bee's complementary javascript library.
+Bee-js is Bee's complementary JavaScript library.
 It is the technology underpinning the [swarm-cli](/docs/working-with-bee/bee-tools) and [bee-dashboard](/docs/working-with-bee/bee-tools) tools and is a powerful tool for building completely decentralised apps.

 For more information on how to develop with Bee without blowing all your gBZZ, read [this guide](/docs/dapps-on-swarm/develop-on-bee)